+Our goal is to help prepare the next generation of leaders, parents, philanthropists, innovators, trustees, executors, board members and investors by empowering you with the knowledge and tools needed to achieve your goals: whether you're buying a home, starting a family, pursuing a passion or giving back.
 For over 80 years, Morgan Stanley has been helping generations of clients navigate life's milestones, sharing expertise and guidance on subjects such as family dynamics, sustainable investing, and philanthropy.
 We created the Playbook as a resource to help guide you on this financial journey.
-Filled with articles, infographics, checklists, interviews, and tips that cover 10 major life milestones, the Playbook shares essential money know-how to help you navigate the road ahead and explore new horizons with confidence.
+Filled with articles, infographics, checklists, interviews and expert tips that cover 10 major life milestones, the Playbook shares essential money know-how to help you navigate the road ahead and explore new horizons with confidence.

-We hope this Playbook highlights the importance of financial planning in order to set yourself and your family up for success.
-We encourage you to consult your Financial Advisor as a resource on your journey.
-Take advantage of his or her knowledge and professional training by asking questions, brainstorming ideas, and getting unbiased advice on important decisions.
+We hope this Playbook inspires honest conversations about money and the role money plays in your life.
+In addition to your friends and family, I encourage you to view your Financial Advisor as a resource.
+Take advantage of his or her expertise and professional training by asking questions, brainstorming ideas and getting unbiased advice on important decisions you will need to navigate along the way.